chrishudetz/SpotiTerm/README.md

 This is a entertainment project for me, as I'm an avid Spotify user!

 ## Current Features
-  1. Track Search; Open track URL in Google Chrome (Cross Platform Supported).
+  1. Track Search; Open track URL in browser.
   2. Artist Top Tracks; Given artist name.
   3. Get the user's top tracks (Short and Long term).
   4. Get the user's top artists (Short and Long term).